nashie1004/online-chess/README.md

 ## TODO (Game)
 1. timer
-2. fix state handling for all 3: react, phaser, signalr
 3. request a draw
 4. fix bugs on piece moves
 5. promotion bug and promotion picker